Loading...

 Portion Control

-Reduce the portion size of both paneer butter masala and white rice.
-Smaller portions can help minimize the glucose spike.
+Reduce the portion size of both the paneer butter masala and white rice.
+Smaller portions can help in managing glucose spikes.

-Add a side of non-starchy vegetables such as broccoli, spinach, or bell peppers to your meal.
-These can help slow down the absorption of carbohydrates.
+Add a side of non-starchy vegetables, such as broccoli, spinach, or bell peppers, to your meal.
+These high-fiber foods can slow down the absorption of carbohydrates.

 Stay Hydrated

-Drink plenty of water throughout your meal, as hydration can aid in digestion and help maintain stable blood sugar levels.
+Drink plenty of water throughout your meal, which can aid in stabilizing blood sugar levels.

 Exercise Post-Meal

-Engage in light physical activity, like a walk, after eating to help lower blood sugar levels more rapidly.
+Engage in light physical activity, like a walk, after your meal to help in managing blood sugar levels.

 healthspan-mbl